AccessibleFuture/braille/php-liblouis/README.md

 	Package not yet available in Homebrew.

 ###PHP Requirements
-PHP **must** be able to make a system call using the `system()` and `exec()` functionality. `PHP-LibLouis` relies on this link to be able to call the `xml2brl` program and pass data back and forth.
+PHP **must** be able to make a system call using the `system()`, `passthru`, and `exec()` functions. `PHP-LibLouis` relies on this link to be able to call the `xml2brl` program and pass data back and forth.
 On some systems (notably shared hosts), this functionality will most likely be disabled.
-Disabling this
+Disabling this functionality will result in the inability to use `PHP-LibLouis` with your setup.
+Furthermore,

-Due to the use of the exec() function in PHP, `PHP-LibLouis` will run only on PHP v4.0 and higher.
+`PHP-LibLouis` will run only on PHP v5.0 and higher, and the use of tempfiles must be allowed.

 ##Interacting with the Library